🚗

 Should I buy or lease a car?

-Leasing has lower monthly payments but you never build equity, pay mileage penalties, and face fees at lease-end.
-Buying costs more upfront but you own the asset and can sell it.
-For most drivers who keep cars 5+ years, buying is cheaper — but if you want a new car every 3 years and drive fewer than 12,000 miles/year, leasing can be competitive.
+Leasing has lower monthly payments but you never build equity, pay mileage penalties (typically $0.15-0.30/mile over the contract cap per Edmunds), and face wear-and-tear fees at lease-end.
+Buying costs more upfront but you own the asset.
+Consumer Reports' multi-year buy-vs-lease analyses consistently show that for drivers keeping cars 5+ years, buying is cheaper by $4-10K total cost; if you want a new car every 3 years and drive fewer than 12,000 miles/year, leasing is competitive.
 Our car ownership calculator models the total 5-year cost of buying vs. leasing vs. using public transit.

 Is an EV actually cheaper than a gas car over time?